Reference § 00 · Methodology · Public document

 § 2.
 Matching markets to canonical events

-The matching layer is the product's actual moat — raw prices are public, but deciding that Polymarket's “Will Trump win 2024?” and Kalshi's PRES-24-DJT are the same canonical event, with aligned outcome labels, requires per-pair judgement.
+The matching layer is the hardest part of the product to replicate.
+Raw prices are public, but deciding that Polymarket's “Will Trump win 2024?” and Kalshi's PRES-24-DJT are the same canonical event, with aligned outcome labels, requires per-pair judgement.
 Storm's pipeline runs three passes:

 1. Rule-based first pass.
 Normalized question text is scored against the canonical event ontology via title-token Jaccard, outcome-alias overlap, category heuristics, and a set of refuse discriminators that recognize known false-positive shapes before the score is even returned — cross-state (Texas Senate vs NY Governor), deadline-conditional ("Warsh by May 1" vs unconditional), sports cross-team, scope (state-level vs federal), geopolitics-topic (deal vs ceasefire), and inverse-polarity (where Yes-of-A maps to No-of-canonical).